NLnetLabs/nsd/doc/manual/running/tuning.rst

 ``epoll`` on Linux and ``kqueue`` on FreeBSD.
-Switches are available for operators who know the implementation on their system behaves correctly, like enabling the use of ``recvmmsg`` at the configure stage (:option:`--enable-recvmmsg`) to read multiple messages from a socket in one system call.
+Switches are available for operators who know the implementation on their system behaves correctly, like enabling the use of ``recvmmsg`` at the configure stage (`--enable-recvmmsg`) to read multiple messages from a socket in one system call.

 By default NSD forks (only) one server.
 Modern computer systems however, may have more than one processor, and usually have more than one core per processor.